zcabrer/WafLogCsvConverter/README.md

 # WafLogToCsvConverter

-Azure Application Gateway Web Application Firewall (WAF) logs can be written to a Storage Account where they are stored as .JSON files.
+Azure Application Gateway Web Application Firewall (WAF) logs are written to a Storage Account as .JSON files when a Storage Account is the destination in a Diagnostic Settings configuration.
 This is a simple PowerShell script that converts the logs from .JSON to .CSV for easier reviewal or analysis.

 ## Parameters